How to buy international stocks in Canada

 Leading investment advisory firm Vanguard recommends that Canadian investors allocate around 30% of their portfolio to domestic equities and 70% to international equities.
 Dividing your investments this way will help minimize long-term volatility.

-Nevertheless, most Canadians prefer domestic investments for the majority of their equity portfolios.
+Nevertheless, most Canadians prefer domestic investments for around half of their equity portfolios.
 However you choose to allocate your investments, diversity is key.
 It’s wise to avoid relying on a single market if you want to protect your wealth from regional economic swings.

-Why are international ETFs a smart way to invest in international stocks from Canada?
+Why are international ETFs a smart way to buy international shares in Canada?

 If you want to invest in international stocks, international ETFs offer an easier and more affordable way to do so than investing in a host of individual companies.
 Here’s why.